 The Early Years Professional Development Committee is pleased to offer free learning opportunities for Early Years professionals who work with and support the children and families in Chatham-Kent.

-NEW Chatham-Kent Early Years Professional Development (CKEYPD) OneHSN Training Portal
+Chatham-Kent Early Years Professional Development (CKEYPD) OneHSN Training Portal

-Chatham-Kent Early Years Professional Development has moved into a new registration system.
-Chatham-Kent Early Years Professional Development (CKEYPD) participants will be required to set up a new OneHSN account (using the OneHSN CKEYPD Portal button below) to register for upcoming workshops.
+Chatham-Kent Early Years Professional Development (CKEYPD) participants are required to set up a OneHSN account (using the OneHSN CKEYPD Portal button below) to register for all upcoming workshops.
+OneHSN CKEYPD Portal

 Community of Practice Facebook group is the place for early years educators to share professional development opportunities, as well as reflections from their experience.
 Leaders and learners welcome!